Collision shapes (2D)¶

 You can configure the CollisionPolygon2D node's build mode in the inspector.
 If it is set to Solids (the default), collisions will include the polygon and its contained area.
 If it is set to Segments, collisions will only include the polygon edges.

-You can generate a concave collision shape from the editor by selecting a Sprite and using the Sprite menu at the top of the 2D viewport.
-The Sprite menu dropdown exposes an option called Create CollisionPolygon2D Sibling.
+You can generate a concave collision shape from the editor by selecting a Sprite2D and using the Sprite2D menu at the top of the 2D viewport.
+The Sprite2D menu dropdown exposes an option called Create CollisionPolygon2D Sibling.
 Once you click it, it displays a menu with 3 settings:

 Simplification: Higher values will result in a less detailed shape, which improves performance at the cost of accuracy.